 Pre-contractual statements should tell you:

 A comparison rate is a tool to help you identify the true cost of a loan.
-It is a rate which includes both the interest rate and fees and charges relating to a loan, reduced to a single percentage figure.
+It is a rate that includes both the interest rate and fees and charges relating to a loan, reduced to a single percentage figure.
 For example, a credit product’s advertised interest rate may be 6.49% and its comparison rate 6.75%.

 If you don’t have a good credit rating you may not be able to get a home loan.
 If you have had problems paying off a loan or credit card in the past, your details may be held with a credit reference company.

 If a home loan provider rejects your loan application because of your credit record, you may want to check what your record says.

 In Australia, there are two main credit reporting agencies where you can request a free copy of your credit report: Veda and Dun & Bradstreet.
 Check with both agencies since you may have a report with more than one credit reporting agency.

 Sometimes when you have trouble borrowing money from a home loan provider, a friend or family member may be willing to guarantee the loan.
 This will make them a ‘guarantor’ under the law.
 However, this is a big step and a decision that shouldn’t be taken lightly.
 Essentially, it will mean that if you don’t pay, they will have to!

 Before you take out the loan, your guarantor must be given a copy of the mortgage contract and the document explaining a guarantor’s rights and liabilities.
 If you stop making payments, the home loan provider will first take action against you.
 They can usually only take action against the guarantor after they have tried all avenues to get the money from you.